NUKIB/misp/README.md

 #### Inner

 You can use a different provider for authentication in MISP.
-If you don't provide these variables, they will be to set to same as for Apache.
+If you don't provide these variables, they will be set to the same as for Apache.

 * `OIDC_PROVIDER_INNER` (optional, string) - URL for OIDC provider in MISP
 * `OIDC_CLIENT_ID_INNER` (optional, string)